 Ok, you guys!
-These are seriously the best kind of cookies for the holidays!
-So pillowy soft, and lightly sweetened, these bakery style Best Soft Sour Cream Cookies iced with tantalizing Buttercream Frosting make these the bestest sugar cookies in the land!
+These are seriously the best kind of sugar cookies for the holidays!
+So pillowy soft, and lightly sweetened, these bakery style Best Soft Sour Cream Cookies are iced with tantalizing Buttercream Frosting to make these the bestest sugar cookies in the land!

 The first time I had the pleasure of devouring these cookies, I immediately wanted the recipe.

 My gorgeous BFF, Stacey turned me on to them a few years back and I realized after one bite, I wanted another, then another, then another...you know how this ends right?
 I probably scarfed down 3 or 4 cookies without hesitation.
 They literally melt in your mouth!

 This recipe is a heavenly treasure and I'm so happy she gave me the recipe so I could share it with you.
 It's like one of these family recipes, you want to cherish and have in your recipe repetoire for family generations to pass on, ya know?

 It was handed down to Stacey from her sister, Merla, who has been making them ever since Stacey was a young child and she fondly remembers, begging her sister to make them.
 (Probably to the point of annoyance, until she finally started making them herself, so then, I became the annoying one. haha!
 Like a chain reaction!)

 - If you are strapped for time, definitely make the cookie batter ahead of time, because they do need to chill for at least 1 hour.
 The cookie dough is soft, not stiff.

 - To make these, I used a ¼ cup cookie scoop, but you can use a heaping large tablespoon.
 If you want smaller cookies, just use smaller measurements accordingly.